Roobiq/RBQSafeRealmObject/README.md

 _**Note: It will only work with an `RLMObject` that has a primary key.**_

-Both an Objective-C and Swift version are availble, but currently the Swift version requires Realm API access that will be in a future release (see this [PR for more details](https://github.com/realm/realm-cocoa/pull/2213)).
+Both an Objective-C and Swift version are availble.
+Swift 2.0 support added in version 0.4.

 ####How To Use
+Objective-C
 ```objc
 dispatch_async(dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_BACKGROUND, 0), ^{
     RLMObjectSubclass *anObject = [RLMObjectSubclass objectForPrimaryKey:@"key"];